Who Needs An Aircraft Appraisal?

 Education – Engineering Background in Nuclear Power

-As mentioned in our appraiser credentials, Greg Hermans posse a high level of aircraft appraisal credentials.
+As mentioned in our appraiser credentials, our appraisers each possess a high level of aircraft appraisal credentials.
 However, what is unique in our product is our involvement in aircraft sales, almost daily.
 Not only do we calculate aircraft values using market data, statistics, and professional program software, but we are able to experience first hand what buyers will actually pay for an aircraft.
 So, when it comes time to sell the subject aircraft, and the transaction is completed and closed, you can look back on our appraisal and see the accuracy we provided.

 THE APPRAISAL FOUNDATION